feelfreelinux/cspot/README.md

 - portaudio for playback on MacOS
 - downloaded submodules
 - python libraries for the [nanopb](https://github.com/nanopb/nanopb) generator
+- on Linux you will additionally need:
+    - libasound and libavahi-compat-libdnssd

 This project utilizes submodules, please make sure you are cloning with the `--recursive` flag or use `git submodule update --init --recursive`.